-These Rules and Regulations may be amended by the MEC and shall become effective once approved by the Board.
+These Rules may be amended at any regular or special meeting of the Parliamentary Committee.
+Such amendment shall become effective once approved by the Medical Executive Committee and by the Board of Directors of the Hospital.

-Adopted by the Medical Staff: 12/10/2021
+Adopted by the Medical Staff: 2/16/2022